 Each of the consoles can also play games stored on external hard drives and SSDs, but some of the next-gen features, such as loading times, will not work in that case.
 In fact, PS5 games stored on an external drive will not work at all - external storage is for PS4 games only, therefore.

 Neither manufacturer wants to ditch the physical disc drive yet.
 Both the Xbox Series X and standard PS5 will sport 4K Ultra HD Blu-ray drives.
 Neither the PS5 Digital Edition nor Xbox Series S have disc drives though.

 It's worth noting that while the Xbox Series X is the only console to boast Dolby Vision support, for media streaming and future games, its 4K Blu-ray drive is not compatible with it at launch.
 The PS5 does not have Dolby Vision at all, although you can work around it for 4K Blu-ray playback buy outputting bitstrem audio - selectable in the player app menu.

 Here's a major differentiator between the two consoles.

-Part of Xbox's overall gaming option is Cloud Gaming with Xbox Game Pass Ultimate (formerly known as Project xCloud).
-It comes as part of the montly Game Pass Ultimate subscription service and allows you to play over 100 Xbox One and, soon, Xbox Series X/S games on an Android mobile phone or tablet at no extra cost.
+Xbox has Cloud Gaming with Xbox Game Pass Ultimate (formerly known as Project xCloud).
+It comes as part of the montly Game Pass Ultimate subscription service and allows you to play over 100 Xbox One and Xbox Series X/S games on mobile devices.

-With both costing the same, the main choice could come down to the games and, we have to say, PlayStation 5 slightly edges it in the exclusive title list.
+With both costing around the same amount, the main choice could come down to the games and, we have to say, PlayStation 5 slightly edges it in the exclusive title list - until 2021 at least.

-However, owners Xbox Series X can pay for Xbox Games Pass membership and instantly have access to more than 100 games (albeit mainly Xbox One titles).
+However, owners of Xbox Series X can pay for Xbox Games Pass membership and instantly have access to around 300 games (albeit mainly Xbox One titles).
 It's an intriguing choice between the two for sure.